 - Place the halves of squash on a large baking sheet with the carrot, bell pepper, garlic and shallot and drizzle with olive oil and season with salt and pepper, roast for for 50-60 minutes until the squash is fork tender.

 - Once cooked, remove the baking sheet from the oven.
 Scoop out the insides of the butternut squash and discard the skins.
 Transfer all the vegetables to a high powered blender and add the liquids and red pepper flakes.
-Puree for 2-3 minutes until completely smooth.
+Start with 2 cups of stock and puree for 2-3 minutes until completely smooth.
+If you want a thinner soup, add more stock until it reaches the desired consistency.
 Transfer the liquids back into a pot and bring to a simmer.
 Season with salt and pepper and serve as needed with a side of garlic bread.

 - Preheat oven to 350°F.